-Price is a strange area for the Tailwind 7 because it is not the most recent model.
+Price is a strange area for Tailwind 7 because it is not the most recent model.
 Discounts can sometimes be found for very good prices, but can also be found a bit overpriced.
 In both cases, the shoe definitely provides solid design and good technology.
 Runners likely would prefer to purchase the shoes when they are cheaper though, as most people would prefer.

 Traction of running shoes refers to the grip of them on various surfaces.
 The Tailwind 7's traction is good, mostly because of the outsole.
 The special material's carbon rubber composition is a big factor of this.
 The modified treads that are also present on the bottom of the outsole help provide some extra grip too.
-Again, the shoes will fare best on city like terrains, but grip definitely should still be pretty good on trails, or grass, or dirt.
+Again, the shoes will fare best on the city like terrains, but grip definitely should still be pretty good on trails, or grass, or dirt.

-The Air Max Tailwind 7 is pretty good at flexing.
+The Nike Air Max Tailwind 7 is pretty good at flexing.
 The upper contributes to this through the mesh it employs.
 Mesh materials tend to be very flexible because of their woven nature.
 The flex grooves present in the outsole also are a contributing factor to flexibility in this shoe.
 Lastly, the midsole's material is flexible, mostly due to its special EVA foam mixture material.
 The key pieces that create the flexibility of the shoe do a good job overall of natural and efficient movement.

 This is a fairly stable shoe as a whole.
 The upper is the first proponent of this.
 It fits fairly well and is well constructed, giving stability to the top of the foot.
-The midsole lends itself to stability through its Air Max cushioning once again, which proivdes solid cushioning and protection while running.
+The midsole lends itself to stability through its Air Max cushioning once again, which provides solid cushioning and protection while running.
 The Tailwind 7 is a stable shoe, mainly thanks to its midsole and upper.

 •BRS 1000 carbon rubber outsole

-•Cushioned and durabble responsive foam midsole
+•Cushioned and durable responsive foam midsole

 •All-around mesh upper